amazon-ion/ion-docs/cookbook.md

     { data:annot::{ foo:null.string, bar:(2 + 2) }, time:1969-07-20T20:18Z }
 ```

-Down-converting into JSON results in the following:
+Down-converting into JSON results in output similar to the following:

 ```
     {